 DON’T FORGET YOUR GPS

-I’m not talking about using a cell phone GPS app such as Google Maps or Apple Maps.
+I’m not talking about using a cell phone GPS app such as Google Maps, Apple Maps or Waze.
 This is taking a risk since the GPS on your phone requires cell service.
 Yes, there are workarounds to using a GPS app offline, but it might require you to download maps to your phone which takes up space and it’s not exactly a straight forward process.